-Numair Salmalin.
-University-educated in Carthak, The Archmage of Tortall, and so absentminded he might accidentally put you under a mild hypnotism just by staring at you.
+The Immortals: Numair Salmalín was university-educated in Carthak, he is The Archmage of Tortall, and so absentminded he might accidentally put you under a mild hypnotism just by staring at you.

-In Protector of the Small, Kel's best friend Nealan of Queenscove is a biggie.
-He was studying at the university to be a healer before he switched to knighthood, so he's incredibly knowledgeable and trained in debate technique to boot.
+In Protector of the Small, Kel's best friend, Nealan of Queenscove, was studying at the university to be a healer before he switched to knighthood, so he's incredibly knowledgeable and trained in debate technique to boot.

-And in Daughter of the Lioness, Dovesary Balitang.
-She might not be an Action Girl, but she's so sharp and politically savvy it becomes badass.
+In the Trickster's Duet, Dovasary Balitang might not be an Action Girl, but she's so sharp and politically savvy it becomes badass.
 If she does need to put down her book, she's quite good at archery.
 As Prince Bronau discovered.